22 Fun Indoor Activities for When It’s Raining in San Diego

 This Balboa Park gem appeals to science lovers and those struggling to get interested in STEM topics.
 Visitors of all ages love the center’s interactive exhibits specifically designed to educate and pique curiosity.

-Parents and their young children will want to head straight for Kid City, which should easily keep the under age 5 set entertained.
-Other visitors are encouraged to explore the Space Gallery and the VR Transporter.
+Parents and their young children will want to head straight for Kid City, which should easily keep the under-5 set entertained.
+Other visitors are encouraged to explore the Space Gallery and Studio X, a hands-on tinkering space.

-In addition to many hands-on exhibits for all ages, the IMAX theater provides a wonderful escape on a rainy day in San Diego.
+In addition to numerous hands-on exhibits suitable for all ages, the Heikoff Giant Dome Theater, featuring a wraparound screen, offers a wonderful escape on a rainy day in San Diego.

 6. San Diego Model Railroad Museum

-As one of North America’s largest and most impressive model railroad museums, this awe-inspiring attraction encourages you to unleash your inner child.
-Although some of its finest exhibits are situated outside, there are plenty of indoor opportunities to keep you occupied.
+As one of North America’s largest and most impressive model railroad museums, this fun attraction encourages you to unleash your inner child.
+Although some of its finest exhibits are outdoors, there are plenty of indoor options to keep you occupied.

 Themed line and location categories beckon you to explore.
-The attention to detail in each of these spaces is astounding; there is never any doubt as to whether the geniuses behind this attraction are passionate about railroad history.
+The attention to detail in each of these spaces is astounding; there is never any doubt that the geniuses behind this attraction are passionate about railroad history.
+It’s a small San Diego museum, but really easy to pop into if you’re visiting the Fleet and the NAT.

 7. San Diego Natural History Museum